Skip to content

 This API is currently in beta.
 Endpoints, parameters, and response formats may change at any time without prior notice.

-The YouViCo API lets you build integrations that read and interact with your team's projects, versions, and comments — directly from your own tools or workflows.
+The YouViCo API lets you build integrations that read and interact with your team's projects, folders, files, and comments — directly from your own tools or workflows.

 You can use the API to:

-• Search and retrieve projects and versions in a workspace
+• Search projects and retrieve their folders and files

 • Add or remove emoji reactions